 I blame the early 2010s street style boom for my obsession with colourblocking.
 Back in 2011, when the trend emerged in the pictures of bloggers from The Sartorialist to Garance Doré, I was instantly sold on their bold minimalism.
 On a tight budget, this trend was easy to replicate.
 After all, it only took two contrasting colour pieces.
 And so, I convinced my mom to take me to the local Zara in search of cheaper dupes of the pieces whose saturated colours beckoned to me online.

-My favourite colour blocking combo at the time was bright blue and a heavily-saturated orange, in the form of a knitted jumper and miniskirt I paired all through university, until the items no longer fit me.
+My favorite colourblocking combo at the time was bright blue and a heavily-saturated orange, in the form of a knitted sweater and miniskirt I paired all through college, until the items no longer fit me.

-Back in July, I was reminded of my past love for colour blocking when Valentino unveiled its autumn 2021 couture collection, filled with gorgeously juxtaposed bright hues, from a purple gown paired with orange opera gloves to a neon yellow mini dress mixed with a purple feather hat.
+Back in July, I was reminded of my past love for colourblocking when Valentino unveiled its fall 2021 couture collection, filled with gorgeously juxtaposed bright hues, from a purple gown paired with orange opera gloves to a neon yellow mini dress mixed with a purple feather hat.
 Other designers, like Bottega Veneta and Brandon Maxwell, also recently unearthed the 2010s trend, which was originally championed by creatives like Raf Simons, Prabal Gurung, and Phillip Lim.

 While it was hard to imagine I’d have pieces in my closet fit for this trend, I was surprised to find a few colourful items lurking around.
 But first I needed some inspiration.